Khaaz/AxonCore/docs/Structures/EventManager.md

 <a name="EventManager+bindHandlers"></a>

 ### eventManager.bindHandlers()
-Bind every handler to the correct event emitter
+Bind every handler to the correct Discord event and start listening to this event.

 **Kind**: instance method of [<code>EventManager</code>](#EventManager)
 <a name="EventManager+registerListener"></a>